SAP/spartacus-docs/_pages/home/release-notes/checkout-libraries-release-notes.md

     }
 ```

-When queries are used to get the state, it is recommended to filter the loading state, and to consider using the RxJS' `distinctUntilChanged` operator in order to reduce the number of emissions.
-Using the following snippet as an example, we are making sure to get the selected address when the data state is not loading.
-Moreover, we are making sure that we get distinct emissions instead to reduce the number of emissions.
+When queries are used to get the state, it is recommended to filter the loading state.
+Moreover, you should also consider using the RxJS' `distinctUntilChanged` operator in order to reduce the number of emissions.
+Using the following snippet as an example, we are making sure to get the selected delivery address when only when the data state is not loading; we are also making sure we get only the distinct emissions.

 ```typescript
  get selectedAddress$(): Observable<Address | undefined> {